 Our Governing Body will ensure that our school has appropriate filters and monitoring systems in place and will regularly review their effectiveness.
-(KCSIE paragraph 140, September 2022)
+(KCSIE paragraph 141, September 2023).
+The school will adhere to the DFE Meeting digital and technology standards in schools and colleges which sets out that schools should: